toXel/shell-scripts/README.md

 ## Contents
 - [BETA] wav-to-mp3: Convert all wav files in a directory to mp3
 - update-gogs: Update a [Gogs](https://gogs.io) instance on an [Uberspace](https://uberspace.de) host
+- update-lounge: Update a [The Lounge](https://thelounge.github.io/) instance on an [Uberspace](https://uberspace.de) host from the GitHub repo